 Blood pressure technicians are trained and certified locally by a certified technician.
-Certification results from training of new staff at the field centers are submitted using the Certification Request Form (located on the ARIC website under [Cohort > Documents > V9/NCS]) to the CC to document certification status.
+Certification results from training of new staff at the field centers are submitted using the Certification Request Form (located on the ARIC website under [Researchers Cohort Studies > Supporting Documents > select current visit]) to the CC to document certification status.
 Certification for sitting blood pressure requires the trainer to observe the trainee performing blood pressure measurements on 3 volunteers to look for adherence to protocol procedures.
 Results are summarized onto the Checklist for Observation of Blood Pressure Measurements.
 A trained technician who passes certification criteria can train and certify other technicians at the field center.
 Study personnel certified on the sitting blood pressure procedures for a prior visit are considered certified for the visit immediately following.